tikv/rfcs/text/2018-08-29-unsafe-destroy-range.md

 For example, we tried to keep the consistency of Raft replicas.
 But in a scenario where TiKV is only used by TiDB, deleted range will never be accessed again.
 So in fact, if we add an interface that is specific for TiDB, we just needn't keep this kind of consistency.
 It's safe enough.

 # Unresolved questions

+* A huge amount of empty regions will be left after invoking `UnsafeDestroyRange`.
+They will be slowly merging then.
+If possible, it should be merged faster.